 - Glamoring: Some wizards and sorcerers can change their appearance or the appearance of others by using light and shadow.
 Some glamors are associated with specific objects.
 Years of practice can be needed for effective glamor use.

 All Valyrian magic was rooted in blood and fire.
 It is said that they could set dragonglass candles to burning with strange, unpleasantly-bright light.
 With the obsidian candles, they could see across vast distances, look into a man's mind, and speak with one another though they were half the world apart.
 It is often said that the old wizards of Valyria did not cut and chisel stone, but worked it with fire and magic as one might work clay.
-The people of Valyria were very strong in magic, and they would use their powerful wizards and their dragons in conjunction with their armies to conquer most of the eastern continent.
-Dragons were controlled by whips, magic horns and sorcery.
+The people of Valyria were strong in magic, and they used their powerful wizards and their dragons in conjunction with their armies to conquer most of western Essos.
+Dragons were controlled by whips, dragon horns, and sorcery.

 There are firemages who can conjure ladders from the air that are made of fire and can stand forty feet high.
 The mage can climb up the ladder, each rung disappearing behind him, leaving nothing but silvery smoke.
 When he reaches the top, the ladder and he are both gone.